Botanical Name: Gerbera jamesonii

 Give gerbera plant some air.
 Allowing good air circulation around the plant will help to prevent leaf spot.
 This fungus will show up on the leaves as brown spots surrounded by light-colored borders.
 Isolate the plant and cut off any affected leaves.
 Treat with a fungicide made for leaf spot, if necessary.

 Check for bugs.
 Check your house plants regularly for aphids.
 They tend to hang out on flower buds and stems.
 If you find an infestation, treat your plant right away because these little pests can harm your plants.
+Wet, peaty potting mixes sometimes attract fungus gnats; they look like tiny, black flies that hop or crawl on the soil.

 Don't overwater.
 Is your gerbera daisy wilted?
 If you're watering regularly and the whole plant collapses anyway, it may have root rot.
 Ease the plant out of the container and take a peek at its roots.
 Are they soft, mushy and brown?
 If so, the plant has root rot.
 Toss it out -- it's too far gone.